Bitdefender Review: Quick Expert Summary

 - File shredder — Permanently deletes files or folders.

 The most useful extra feature is the file shredder.
 I have thousands of files on my system that I no longer need, but some of them contain sensitive information.
 Using Bitdefender’s file shredder, I’m able to permanently delete them, making it impossible for hackers to recover them using file recovery software (deleting them normally would make sensitive files easy to recover with the right technology).
+Not every antivirus includes this feature either.
+McAfee does — but a lot of McAfee’s other features aren’t as good as Bitdefender’s.

 Overall, Bitdefender has a truly impressive range of features — if you’re looking for an antivirus that has almost all of the internet security tools you can think of, Bitdefender won’t disappoint you!